Best tools

 Ranked for free tiers, fast setup, and pricing that won't punish growth

 Most email automation tools were built for ecommerce or enterprise.
 Startups need something different: a free tier that actually does the job, setup that takes minutes (not weeks), and pricing that doesn't punish you for adding users.
-These eight hit all three.
+Most of these hit all three — and DigiStorms is the done-for-you exception, the AI agent that builds and runs your onboarding for you when you'd rather not touch the tooling at all.

 #1